What Are The Symptoms Of Ovulation?

 What is Ovulation?

 Ovulation is the term used when referring to the discharge of the egg from your ovarian follicle.
-Should you have an average 28-day menstrual cycle, ovulation would commonly take place around cycle day fourteen.
+If you have an average 28-day menstrual cycle, ovulation would commonly take place around cycle day fourteen.
 For women whose menstrual cycles are irregular, ovulation can fluctuate according to different factors.
 When the egg is released, it travels down the fallopian tubes and waits to meet the sperm.
-According to the American Pregnancy Association, a healthy egg should be good for 12 to possibly 24 hours after having been released.
+According to the American Pregnancy Association, a healthy egg should be able to be fertilized for 12 to possibly 24 hours after having been released.
 It is important to utilize the window of ovulation before the 12 hours is up, for the optimal chance at conception.
-The egg will start to degrade quickly and the chances of conceiving will be slim so you must make sure that you time correctly.
+The egg will start to degrade quickly and the chances of conceiving will be slim so you must make sure that you time intercourse correctly.
 Although there are quite a few days every month that you are fertile, you are only at your most fertile during the days surrounding ovulation.
 Therefore, maximize your conception odds by having sex on alternate days during the week of ovulation.

 A great way to be able to predict ovulation is to utilize a good ovulation diary or chart where you can keep records of all your periods and the days that they started and ended.
 The first recording on the chart should be the very first date of your period.
 Therefore, CD1 is the very first day of your period, and since most women commonly ovulate 14 days after the start of their period, ovulation is typically marked as CD14.
 If you experience irregular periods, you may find this method of charting difficult, as your ovulation will most likely not occur on the 14th day of every month.
 However, there are many other ways to predict ovulation, including a variety of menstrual cycle charts and calendars, as well as basal body temperature charting, saliva testing, and ovulation predictor tests.